California governor chooses labor leader and Democratic insider to fill Feinstein’s Senate seat

 Butler left the labor movement for campaign consulting, joining a firm alongside top advisers to Newsom and Harris.
 She was a senior adviser on Harris’s campaign for president, which started to much fanfare but fizzled as she struggled to raise money and hone her message.

-Butler has also worked for corporate clients including Airbnb and Uber.
+Butler has also worked for corporate clients, including Airbnb and Uber.

 Newsom, who was elected governor in 2018, has now chosen both of the state’s U.S. senators.
 The selection of Butler bears resemblance to the last time, when he tapped his close friend and confidant for the job, now-Sen. Alex Padilla.